 UAL maintains share-based compensation plans for our management employees and our non-employee directors.
 During 2021, UAL's Board of Directors and stockholders approved the United Airlines Holdings, Inc. 2021 Incentive Compensation Plan (the "2021 Plan").
 The 2021 Plan is an incentive compensation plan that allows the Company to use different forms of equity incentives to attract, retain and reward officers and employees.
 Under the 2021 Plan, the Company may grant: nonqualified stock options; incentive stock options (within the meaning of Section 422 of the Internal Revenue Code of 1986); stock appreciation rights ("SARs"); restricted stock; RSUs; performance units; cash incentive awards and other equity-based and equity-related awards.
-An award (other than an option, SAR or cash incentive award) may provide the holder with dividends or dividend equivalents.
-The 2021 Plan replaces the United Continental Holdings, Inc. 2017 Incentive Compensation Plan (the "2017 Plan").
+An award (other than an option, SAR or cash incentive Compensation Plan (the "2017 Plan").
 Any awards granted under the 2017 Plan prior to the approval of the 2021 Plan remain in effect pursuant to their terms.
 The number of shares of UAL common stock that remained available for issuance under the 2017 Plan as of the effective date of the 2021 Plan are now available for issuance under the 2021 Plan.